devprime/devprime-azure-container-apps/README.md

 `code order\.devprime\kubernetes\deployment.yml`
 `code payment\.devprime\kubernetes\deployment.yml`

-**[Environment variables**
+**[Environment variables]**
-Ao executar os microsserviços Order e Payment na instância do Azure Container Apps é necessário configurar as variáveis de ambiente.
-Esse procedimento é muito parecido com o utilizado no Docker e Kubernetes e você poderá ter uma visualização na imagem abaixo.
+When running the Order and Payment microservices on the Azure Container Apps instance, it is necessary to configure the environment variables.
+This procedure is very similar to the one used in Docker and Kubernetes and you can see a preview in the image below.

 ![Environment variables](/public-images/azure-aca-03.png)